 For the third game of the tour against Southern Rhodesia, the football authority anticipated a record crowd for a mid week game and were relying on local employers to let staff off early at 3.00pm ready for the 3.45pm kick-off.
 Apparently tickets in the main stand were a snip at 10 shillings!
-For unreserved places tickets were advertised as 4 shillings, and 2 shillings for scholars!
+For unreserved places tickets were advertised as four shillings, and two shillings for scholars!

 The West Ham match at Bulawayo attracted over 11,000 and comfortably beat the previous mid week attendance record of 9,000 for a game against a touring Bolton Wanderers side three years earlier in 1959.

 Overall the Hammers received mixed reporting on their Rhodesian games.
 Some more complimentary than others.
 For example after the 5-0 win in the tour’s second match at the Glamis Stadium in Salisbury, Southern Rhodesia’s Evening Standard sung the Hammers’ praises.
 But after their 3-0 win over the same opposition three days later at Queens Ground, Bulawayo, The Chronicle’s match report had a very different tone.
 This more critical tone continued in some of the Ghanaian press especially after the 4-1 win over Hearts of Oak in Accra.